The File on Thelma Jordon: Plot

-Late one night, Thelma Jordon arrives at the office of the district attorney to report a series of attempted burglaries at her Aunt Vera's home.
-The district attorney, Miles Scott, is out, but she meets assistant district attorney Cleve Marshall, an unhappily married man who would rather drink than return home.
+Late one night, Thelma Jordon arrives at the investigative office of the district attorney to report a series of attempted burglaries at her Aunt Vera's home.
+The chief investigator, Miles Scott, is out, but she meets assistant district attorney Cleve Marshall, an unhappily married man who would rather drink than return home.
 Cleve invites Thelma to join him for a drink and she agrees.
 He is soon embroiled in a love affair with the mysterious, seductive Thelma.

 Thelma, who claims to be estranged from her husband Tony, lives with the wealthy, reclusive Vera.
 One night, Vera is shot dead in the house.
 Thelma calls Cleve, telling him that an intruder has killed Vera, and he helps her conceal evidence that might incriminate her.
 When the district attorney arrests Thelma as the prime suspect, Cleve begins undermining the case from the inside.
 He takes control of the prosecution and handles it so badly that the defense is able to convince the jury of reasonable doubt.
 Footprints belonging to an elusive "Mr. X"—in fact, Cleve himself, as he engaged in the coverup—further weaken the case.
 Thelma is acquitted and inherits Vera's money.
 More of her past is then revealed: she did kill Vera, and Tony, who is not her husband but her lover, had concocted the scheme so that both could become rich.

 Cleve comes to the house, already aware that Thelma has been lying.
 She acknowledges the relationship with Tony, who strikes Cleve on the head, rendering him unconscious so that Thelma and Tony can escape.
 Unable to deal with her guilty conscience, Thelma causes a car accident that results in Tony's death and her own fatal injury.
-As she lies dying in the hospital, she confesses the truth to the district attorney.
+As she lies dying in the hospital, she confesses the truth to the chief investigator, Miles Scott.
 However, she does not incriminate Cleve as Mr. X, saying that she cannot reveal the man's name because she loves him.
-The district attorney realizes that it must be Cleve, and he tells Cleve that he will be disbarred for his actions.
+The chief investigator realizes that it must be Cleve, and he tells Cleve that he will be disbarred for his actions.
 Cleve replies that he had already been in the act of confessing to his complicity when he heard about the car accident, and he walks away to a new life.